davidgasquez/handbook/Data/Data Culture.md

   - If data is the most precious asset in a company, does it make sense to have only one team responsible for it?
     - [People talk about data as the new oil but for most companies it’s a lot closer uranium](https://news.ycombinator.com/item?id=27781286).
 Hard to find people who can to handle or process it correctly, nontrivial security/liabilities if PII is involved, expensive to store and a generally underwhelming return on effort relative to the anticipated utility.
 - [The pain in data teams come from needing to influence PMs/peers with having little control of them.
 Data teams need to become really great internal marketers/persuaders](https://anchor.fm/census/episodes/The-evolution-of-the-data-industry--data-jobs-w-Avo-CEO-and-Co-founder-Stefania-Olafsdottir-e16hu1l).
 That said, it shouldn't be the data team job to convince the organization to be data driven.
 That's not an effective way of spending resources.
+  - Executives are expected to be data driven, even if they don't know what it means.
 - People problems are orders of magnitude more difficult to solve than data problems.
 - **Integrate data where the decision is made**.
 E.g: Google showing restaurant scores when you're looking something for dinner.
   - Reduce the time to insights.
 If the data is already in the tool you're using, then there's zero time to insights.
 Provide a set of tools with the same data and let people choose depending on the goal.